Terrell Owens: San Francisco 49ers

-Because he played his college football at UT-Chattanooga, an FCS school that did not have a winning season during his time there, Owens' visibility to NFL scouts was lessened, and he dropped to the third round of the 1996 NFL Draft, where the San Francisco 49ers drafted him 89th overall.
-Owens played his first professional game against the New Orleans Saints, where he served as a member of the 49ers' special teams.
-His first two catches were recorded against the Carolina Panthers on September 22, 1996, for a total of six yards.
-His first touchdown came on October 20 against the Cincinnati Bengals; in the fourth quarter he caught a 45-yard touchdown pass from Steve Young that tied a game eventually won by the 49ers 28–21.
+Because he played his college football at UT–Chattanooga, an FCS school that did not have a winning season during his time there, Owens' visibility to NFL scouts was lessened, and he dropped to the third round of the 1996 NFL draft, where the San Francisco 49ers drafted him 89th overall.
+Owens played his first professional game against the New Orleans Saints, playing on special teams.
+He caught his first two passes against the Carolina Panthers in Week 4 on September 22, 1996, for a total of six yards.
+Owens caught his first touchdown on October 20 against the Cincinnati Bengals; a 45-yard pass from Steve Young.
+He finished his rookie season with 35 receptions for 520 yards and four touchdowns.

-After the 49ers' top receiver Jerry Rice suffered a torn ACL early in the 1997 NFL season, Owens took Rice's place in the lineup, beating out former 1st round pick J.J.
-Stokes for the job.
-He and quarterback Young helped the 49ers win 13 games that season; Owens finished with 936 receiving yards and eight touchdowns; he added a touchdown in San Francisco's playoff win over the Minnesota Vikings.
+After the 49ers' top receiver Jerry Rice suffered a torn ACL early in the 1997 NFL season, Owens took Rice's place in the lineup, beating out former 1st round pick J. J. Stokes for the job.
+He helped the 49ers win 13 games that season, finishing with 936 receiving yards and eight touchdowns.
+He scored his first postseason touchdown in a Divisional Round win over the Minnesota Vikings.

-1998 was another 12–4 season for the 49ers and the first 1,000-yard year for Owens, as he caught 67 balls for 1,097 yards and 14 touchdowns; he even had a rushing touchdown in October against the St. Louis Rams.
+1998 saw Owens eclipse 1,000-yards for the first time in his career, catching 67 passes for 1,097 yards and 14 touchdowns.
 In the Wildcard playoff game, the 49ers faced the Green Bay Packers who had beaten them five straight times, three of them playoff games.
-Owens struggled, dropping a number of passes as a result of being briefly blinded by late-afternoon sun.
+Owens struggled, dropping a number of passes.
 Despite this, Young kept throwing to Owens and he redeemed himself by catching the game-winning touchdown (immortalized by the impassioned game call of 49ers radio play-by-play announcer Joe Starkey) for a 30–27 comeback victory.

-In 1999, Owens had 60 catches for 754 yards and four touchdowns.
-Young retired after the 1999 season after he was unable to pass medical tests as a result of a concussion sustained that season, and Jeff Garcia was named the 49ers' starting quarterback.
-In 2000, the 49ers managed to win only six games.
-However, Owens had a record-breaking day on December 17, 2000 with 20 catches for 283 yards in a 17-0 49ers win over the Chicago Bears.
-The record-breaking 20 receptions surpassed a 50-year-old mark held by Tom Fears (it has since been surpassed by Brandon Marshall, who made 21 receptions in a game in 2009).
-Owens finished the year with 1,451 receiving yards and thirteen touchdowns.
+In 1999, Owens' production dropped after injury to Steve Young and Jeff Garcia was named the starting quarterback.
+He finished the season with 60 catches for 754 yards and four touchdowns.

+Owens had a record-breaking day on December 17, 2000, with 20 catches for 283 yards in a 17–0 win over the Chicago Bears.
+His 20 receptions surpassed a 50-year-old mark held by Tom Fears (it has since been surpassed by Brandon Marshall).
+Owens finished the year with 97 receptions for 1,451 yards and thirteen touchdowns.